derbrill/libdate/README.md

 ## Installation

-Copy the the content of **libdate.script** from in stack script of your program
+You can either copy the content of **libdate.livecodescript** to your stack, or use it as a script only library (see start using in LC Dict)